-Yes, it is a bit tricky when it comes to choosing the camera lens for filming and making YouTube videos as there so many options.
+Yes, it is a bit tricky when choosing the camera lens for filming and making YouTube videos as there are so many options.

-This may bring about confusion on which lens to choose, thus making you waste your money on the wrong one.
+This may confuse which lens to choose, thus making you waste your money on the wrong one.

 How to Buy Best Lenses for Vlogging?

-These are the main criteria’s and specs to look for before buying lenses for any kind of camera, including vlogging:
+These are the main criteria and specs to look for before buying lenses for any kind of camera, including vlogging:

 - Wide-angle zoom lens: This type of lens is able to capture wider images while staying close to the subject.
-If you are using an APSC sized sensor, let the lens be between 10mm-18mm, while for the Full Frame, choose the 16mm-35mm.
+If you are using an APSC sized sensor, let the lens be between 10mm-18mm, while for the full frame cameras, choose the 16mm-35mm.

-- Image stabilization: Go for lenses that keep your footage smooth even in tough or low light conditions.
+- Image stabilization: Go for camera lenses that keep your footage smooth, even in tough or low light conditions.
 Anyway, if your camera has an image stabilization feature, this is also a solution.